marioscloud/BusyBox-Webserver-Hello/README.md

 Navigate to the project directory:

 sh
-cd busybox-webserver-hello
+cd project_01

-Create and start the web server: Execute the provided bash script:
+Make executable the file webserver_hello.sh and execute the provided bash script:

 sh
-./start_server.sh
+chmod + ./webserver_hello.sh

+./webserver_hello.sh

 Access the web server: Open your web browser and navigate to http://localhost:8080 to see the "Hello, World" message.

 Stop the server: To stop the server, find the process ID (PID) and kill it: